Varsity and Novice Contests

 Food and Restaurants

 4-State attendees are responsible for their own food while at the event.
-There are a number of fast food options in the Plaster Student Union.
+There are a number of fast food options inside the Plaster Student Union.
+Other food options around Walnut and South Streets (i.e. The Mudhouse, Gailey’s, Nonna’s, Black Sheep Burger, etc.) are a 25-minute walk from Plaster.

 Transportation/Parking